Welcome to today's edition of the Rush 24-7 podcast.

 Here's Matthews talking with Richard Wolf of Newsweek.

-Uh, this uh fight between Republicans and Democrats today across the board, you're saying, oh, wise one.
+This fight between Republicans and Democrats today across the board, you're saying, oh, wise one.

-It's not just about Sotomayor.
+It's not just about Soto Mayor.

 This is a proxy battle about President Obama.